9andrea1/LinkedinPeople/README.md

 # LinkedinPeople
 Fetch people names and roles starting from company name or company id.

-Use hunter.io search to get company email pattern and create the resulting table Optionally generate company usernames dictionary files and csv file
+Use hunter.io search to get company email pattern and create the resulting table.

+Optionally generate company usernames dictionary files and csv file.

 ## Usage
 ```shell